- Rogan Kersh, Provost

 Academic Planning Groups

-A combination of existing and newly created campus groups have been engaged in academic planning for the fall semester.
+A combination of existing and newly created campus groups have been engaged in academic planning.

 This existing group of associate/assistant provosts and vice presidents help coordinate academic and operational planning across provost’s office, administrative offices, and academic support units, such as the registrar, global programs and others.
 While they have no specific COVID-19 charge, they have provided guidance on issues and programs as they developed.